 Before You Tear Down a House

-You may not realize that gas, water, and electricity can't simply be turned off and ripped out.
+- Check with the fire department and utility companies: You may not realize that gas, water, and electricity can't simply be turned off and ripped out.
 Utilities need to be properly disconnected and abandoned or terminated at the source.
 Your local fire department and utility companies might want to inspect and sign-off on this work first.

-Moving the House Instead of Tearing it Down
+Moving the House Instead of Tearing It Down